Q: Will I have a voice as a resident?

 Q: What are some of the benefits of becoming a resident of Wesley Village?

-There are many reasons to chose Wesley Village.
+There are many reasons to choose Wesley Village.
 They include the practicality of downsizing; freedom from the responsibility of home maintenance; the flexibility of being able to travel without worrying about your home’s safety; friendly, interesting neighbors who make you feel at home, including on-site security.

 Q: What other benefits come from living at Wesley Village?